-- ssd The SSD of the phantom itself in mm. - low\contrast\method The equation to use for calculating low contrast. - visibility\threshold The threshold for whether an ROI is "seen".
+- ssd The SSD of the phantom itself in mm.
+If set to "auto", will first search for the phantom at the SAD, then at 5cm above the SID. - low\contrast\method The equation to use for calculating low contrast. - visibility\threshold The threshold for whether an ROI is "seen".

+'''

-plot\analyzed\image(image: bool = True, low\contrast: bool = True, high\contrast: bool = True, show: bool = True, split\plots: bool = False, \\plt\kwargs: dict) $\rightarrow$ tuple[list[matplotlib.figure.Figure], list[str]]
+plot_analyzed_image: bool = True, low\contrast: bool = True, high\contrast: bool = True, show: bool = True, split\plots: bool = False, plt_kwargs: dict) \rightarrow tuple[list[Figure], list[str]]

+'''

-- image (boo1) Show the image. - low\contrast (boo1) Show the low contrast values plot. - high\contrast (bool) Show the high contrast values plot. - show (boo1) Whether to actually show the image when called. - split\plots (bool) Whether to split the resulting image into individual plots.
+- image (boo1) Show the image. - low\contrast (bool) Show the low contrast values plot. - high\contrast (boo1) Show the high contrast values plot. - show (boo1) Whether to actually show the image when called. - split\plots (bool) Whether to split the resulting image into individual plots.
 Useful for saving images into individual files. - plt\kwargs (dict) Keyword args passed to the plt.figure() method.
 Allows one to set things like figure size.